kmh8827/Team-Profile-Generator/README.md

 &nbsp;
 ### Description
 &nbsp;
-This program creates a team of people at a company including a Manager, Engineers and Interns and gives some basic information about them such as their email address or ID Number
+This program creates a team of people at a company including a Manager, Engineers and Interns and gives some basic information about them such as their email address or ID.
+Number
 &nbsp;
 &nbsp;
 ## Table of Contents